Alexander-N/isd-stations/README.md

 Todo:
  * Refactor code to make it readable
+ * Add buttons for zooming
  * Add year sliding with the red point in graph
- * Display recorded data from station on on click
  * Display country names
  * Add scale which responds to zoom
- * Add buttons for zoom
+ * Display recorded data from station on click